jwilleke/DallasTemperature-DS18B20/README.md

 We have been aunable to get any Celsius to Fahrenheit calculations to be accurate.

 The Dallas Temperature Control Library does return much more accurate results.

-## Dallas Temperature Control Library vs DFRobot

-Dallas Temperature Control Library has more features and seems to be easier to use.

 ## Expected Output